The Corporate Governance Review: South Korea

-The Act on Corporate Governance of Financial Companies (Corporate Governance Act) shall apply in preference to the KCC with respect to the corporate governance of financial companies.
+The Act on Corporate Governance of Financial Companies (the Corporate Governance Act) shall apply in preference to the KCC with respect to the corporate governance of financial companies.

-Although they are not related to corporate governance, the FSCMA sets forth separate rules for matters related to finance such as the issuing of new shares of a listed company or restructuring (including mergers and spin-offs), as well as various disclosures, such as the registration statement.
+Although they do not relate to corporate governance, the FSCMA sets forth separate rules for financial matters such as the issuing of new shares of a listed company or restructuring (including mergers and spin-offs), as well as various disclosures, such as the registration statement.

 The Financial Services Commission (FSC), and the Financial Supervisory Service (FSS), which has been delegated with certain authorities of the FSC, are responsible for the issuance of rulings under the Corporate Governance Act and the enforcement thereof (including sanctions).

-The KRX also manages and regulates listed companies through the examination and management of listings.
+The KRX manages and regulates listed companies through the examination and management of listings.

 ii Nature and recent development of the corporate governance regime

-In terms of corporate governance, under the KCC joint-stock companies and limited companies, which are the most common corporate entity forms in Korea, have four corporate governance bodies:
+Under the KCC, joint-stock companies and limited companies, which are the most common forms of corporate entity in South Korea, have four corporate governance bodies: